Getting Started with Gale Literature

 Search Results

-Essays (under “Literature Criticism”) are the first group of results.
 To get to plot summaries, scroll down to “Topic & Work Overviews” (or click on this category in the upper right, under “Content Types”).

 To search for biographies of literary authors:

-- click on the search result on the next screen that matches the author
+- Click on the search result on the next screen that matches the author.

-- click on “Biographies” in the upper right, under “Content Types”
+- Click on “Biographies” in the upper right (under “Content Types”).

 Viewing Results

-To Cite, Email, Download, Print, etc.
+To Cite, Email, Download, and Print

 New Search